lhk/convolution/README.md

 This contains the code for forward and backward pass, as well as a numerical gradient check.

-The file conv_nocolors.ipnb and conv.ipynb show early prototypes, without color dimensions and without parallelization across a batch.
+The file [conv_nocolors.ipynb](https://github.com/lhk/convolution/blob/master/conv_nocolors.ipynb) and [conv.ipynb](https://github.com/lhk/convolution/blob/master/conv.ipynb) show early prototypes, without color dimensions and without parallelization across a batch.

 The file [edge_detection.ipynb](https://github.com/lhk/convolution/blob/master/edge_detection.ipynb) contains a sample application.
 This convolution operation is used to detect edges in an image.